Ayosamlove/mapty-app/README.md

 # mapty-app

-Geolocation app that tracks your real life workout locations using the Geolocation API
+Geolocation app that tracks your real life workout (Cycling and Running) locations using the leaflet geolocation API